Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

-The heart of the proof is thus Proposition~\ref{PropUniformFilling}, proved in Section~\ref{SectionUniformFilling}, which produces a uniform filling exponent $\omega_0=\omega_0(\Gamma;\A)$ for any EG-aperiodic train track representative $F \from T \to T$ of~$\phi$ (with respect to~$\FF$) defined on a natural free splitting~$T$.
-The scheme of the proof is similar to that of the \STOAT, where we studied the studied the evolution of filling support of paths under application of fold maps along a fold sequence.
-In Proposition~\ref{PropUniformFilling}, by contrast we study the evolution of filling support of paths under application of iterates of $F^{\kappa_0}$ --- namely, the filling supports $\FF[\eta_m;T]$ of the sequence of paths $\eta_m = F^{m\kappa_0}(E)$, for any natural edge $E \subset T$.
-We first use the combinatorics of filling protoforests to prove that the sequence of free factor systems $\FF[\eta_m;T]$ must increase strictly until, at some value $m=M$ having an upper bound $M \ge M_0$ depending only on $\Gamma$ and $\A$, the sequence stabilizes, that is, $\FF[\eta_{M};T] = \FF[\eta_{M+1};T] = \FF[\eta_{M+2};T] = \cdots$.
-We then deduce that the stable value $\FF[\eta_M;T]$ must be the full free factor system $[\Gamma]$, based on the fact that, up to translation, the tiles $\eta_m$ may be nested so that their union is a generic leaf of the filling attracting lamination~$\Lambda$.
+The heart of the proof is thus Proposition~\ref{PropUniformFilling}, proved in Section~\ref{SectionUniformFilling}, which produces a uniform filling exponent $\omega_0=\omega_0(\Gamma;\A)$ as long as $F \from T \to T$ is defined on a natural free splitting~$T$.
+The scheme of the proof is similar to that of the \STOAT, which is a study of the evolution of filling support of paths under application of fold maps along a fold sequence.
+In Proposition~\ref{PropUniformFilling}, by contrast we study the evolution of filling support of paths under application of iterates of $F^{\kappa_0}$ --- namely, the filling supports $\F[\eta_m;T]$ of the sequence of paths $\eta_m = F^{m\kappa_0}(E)$, for any natural edge $E \subset T$.
+We first use the combinatorics of filling protoforests to prove that the sequence of free factor systems $\F[\eta_m;T]$ must increase strictly until, at some value $m=M$ having an upper bound $M \ge M_0$ depending only on $\Gamma$ and $\A$, the sequence stabilizes, that is, $\F[\eta_{M};T] = \F[\eta_{M+1};T] = \F[\eta_{M+2};T] = \cdots$.
+We then deduce that the stable value $\F[\eta_M;T]$ must be the full free factor system $[\Gamma]$, based on the fact that, up to translation, the tiles $\eta_m$ may be nested so that their union is a generic leaf of the filling attracting lamination~$\Lambda$.
 We thus obtain the uniform filing exponent $\omega_0 = M_0 \kappa_0$.